 An exception may be granted by the Dean of the Graduate School to allow a non-tenure stream faculty member or an Academic Specialist to serve on a master's student's committee as one of the two required faculty members or as the chairperson of a master's student's guidance committee.
-Procedures for obtaining this approval can be found here: procedure for approving non-regular committee members.
+Procedures for obtaining this approval can be found here: procedure for approving fixed-term MSU faculty, academic specialists, support staff, and non-MSU individuals as committee members.
 BLD master's committees also include one non-MSU faculty member.
 The procedure for approval for this faculty member is the same as those for non-tenure stream MSU faculty.